 Decision to Use A Container

 Lauren and Oliver looked at many options and considered building a shed.
-Building materials were expensive at the time, prefab sheds posed flow challenges for this particular use and would still require modification.
-So, a shipping container seemed like the quickest and cheapest option for covered workspace.
-A major benefit of using a shipping container is that it is movable should they want to mix things up in the future either on the property or elsewhere.
+But building materials were expensive, prefab sheds posed flow challenges for this particular use and would still require modification.
+So a shipping container seemed like the quickest and cheapest option for covered workspace, with a benefit of the container being movable at any point in the future, should the need arise.

 Construction Photos